NateChambers/phpChecklist/README.md

 **TODO**
 - More unique IDs, maybe uid instead of id?
 - Maybe an options variable for default theme, if dark theme not prefered it can easily be changed.
-- Edit mode to modify title and/or checklist

 **INSTRUCTIONS**

-Simply copy/paste (drag and drop) in to your server.
+- Simply copy/paste (drag and drop) in to your server.
 Rename as you like.
 The rest is automatic!
+- If you wish, there are 3 settings you can configure at the top of the file, the database file name, password length, and where the special char is in the password.
-Note: If the database isn't being created, you may need to change chmod 0775 index.php
+- Note: If the database isn't being created, you may need to change chmod 0775 index.php

 # DISCLAIMER: Because I hadn't used php since ~2009, I used deepseek to modify/adjust/improve some parts of the script.